RoboSats/taptrade-core/README.md

 SimpleX group chat.

 ## Resources
-There are many ressources and thoughts documented in an Obsidian vault in this repo at /docs/TapTrade_obs.
+There are many ressources and thoughts documented in an [Obsidian](https://obsidian.md/) vault in this repo at [./docs/Obsidian](./docs/Obsidian/)